Updated: Dec 6, 2020

 It is after I've completed something that I can begin to understand it.
 Writing, art, jewellery, it's all the same.
-It's in the creating of it that I learn what it is, and, if I'm lucky, why it is.
+It's in the creation of it that I learn what it is, and if I'm lucky, why it is.
 Perhaps this is why I am only beginning to understand my new body of work, The Ocean Collection.

-Recently, I have been reflecting on the past and making changes to the now.
+Recently, I’ve been reflecting on the past and making changes to the now.
 I've been spending my time thinking about and exploring the space between what could be and what is.
 My discoveries have uncovered a sort of magic in the in-between.
-They have also led me to the sea.
+They have also led me to the ocean.
 Are you confused yet?
 Let me try and explain.

 My ears have been full of sloshes and waves as my eyes marvel over blobby garlands of seaweed.
-And my hands.
-My hands have been carving oceanic shapes out of silver, playing with sea glass whenever they can.
+My hands—my hands have been carving oceanic shapes out of silver, playing with sea glass whenever they can.

 I'd be lying if I didn't acknowledge the difficulties I've experienced over the past few months.
 The cracks and leaks, both metaphorical and real, have been ever-present, but this body of work has helped me to remember the good.
-Holding a piece of jewellery in my hand, I remember the beauty, the dreams, the magical realism in every day.
-I remember that I am, that we all are, capable of stretching the space between reality and fantasy.
+Holding a piece of jewellery in my hand, I remember the beauty, the dreams, the magical realism in daily life.
+I remember that I am, we all are, capable of stretching the space between reality and fantasy.

-In The Ocean Collection, I have used recycled silver—silver that has lived many lives before —and sea glass sculpted by the sea.
-Taking inspiration from organic shapes and glass changed by the ocean, I have created jewellery that flows; jewellery that moves with the body and dances with light, calling the wearer back to the ocean.
+For this body of work, I have used recycled silver—silver that has lived many lives before —and sea glass sculpted by the sea.
+Taking inspiration from organic shapes and glass changed by the ocean, I have created jewellery that flows—jewellery that moves with the body and dances with light, calling the wearer back to the sea.

 I hope that my jewellery can be a source of comfort, beauty and a brief escape to those who seek solace.
 I hope it reminds you to play in the waves between reality and possibility every once in a while.